Sula-The-Light/AaDS/README.md

 ![Task 6](https://github.com/Sula-The-Light/AaDS/blob/main/Task6.png)

-Now i used a recursive function power(int a, int n) to compute exponentiation and *return a * power(a, n - 1)* , which multiplies base number repeatedly 'till the base case is reached.
-This simplifies repeated multiplication without loops.
+The aim of this task is to multiply the base number repeatedly.
+I used a recursive function *P(int a, int n)* to compute exponentiation and *return a * power(a, n - 1)* , which multiplies base number again and again 'till the base case is reached.

 ## Task 7 — Reverse

 ![Task 7](https://github.com/Sula-The-Light/AaDS/blob/main/Task7.png)

-I used a recursive function *revPrint(int n, Scanner sc)* to read and print values.
+I've added a recursive function *revPrint(int n, Scanner sc)* to read and print values.
 The key idea was to print after the recursive call, which automatically reverses the order.
 This eliminates the need for additional arrays.